rcgsheffield/sheffield_hpc/software/apps/matlab.rst

 #.
 Run the installer: :code:`./install`
 #.
 Select install choice of *Log in to Mathworks Account*
 #.
 Select *Download only*.
 #.
-Select the offered default *download path* ( this will be in your home area :code:`$HOME/Downloads/MathWorks/...` ) Note: This is the default download location that is later used by the silent installer.
+Select the offered default *Download path* ( this will be in your home area :code:`$HOME/Downloads/MathWorks/...` ) Note: This is the default download location that is later used by the silent installer.
 Another option is to move all downloaded files to the same directory where install script resides.
 #.
-Finally run the installer using our customized ``installer_input.txt`` script as input.( :code:`./install -inputFile installer_input.txt`  )
+Finally run the installer using our customized ``installer_input.txt`` script as input ( :code:`./install -inputFile installer_input.txt` ).

 Installation should finish with exit status :code:`0` if all has worked.